QuantumBind-RBFE: Accurate Relative Binding Free Energy Calculations Using Neural Network Potentials: Methods

 \subsection{RBFE calculation within the NNP/MM scheme}

-Calculations were performed using an NNP/MM approach, which combines neural network potentials (NNP) for high-accuracy modeling of ligand interactions and molecular mechanics (MM) for the remainder of the system.\cite{galvelis2023nnp} This hybrid method allows the ligand to be simulated with the more accurate neural network potential, while the surrounding protein environment is treated with classical molecular mechanics for speed.(Figure \ref{fig:NNP_MM}) This setup is particularly advantageous for capturing the finer details of intra-molecular ligand interactions that are typically challenging for traditional MM force fields, like ligand strain.

-In NNP/MM, the system is divided into NNP and MM regions, akin to the partitioning used in QM/MM simulations.
+Calculations were performed using an NNP/MM approach, which combines neural network potentials (NNP) for high-accuracy modeling of ligand interactions (e.g., capturing internal strain) and molecular mechanics (MM) for the remainder of the system, including all ligand-protein and ligand-solvent interactions.\cite{galvelis2023nnp} This hybrid method allows the ligand to be simulated with the more accurate neural network potential, while the surrounding protein environment is treated with classical molecular mechanics for computational efficiency.(Figure \ref{fig:NNP_MM}) In our NNP/MM scheme, the system is divided into NNP and MM regions, akin to the partitioning used in QM/MM simulations.
 The total potential energy ($V$) is calculated as:

-where $V_{\text{NNP}}$ and $V_{\text{MM}}$ represent the potential energies for the NNP and MM regions, respectively, and $V_{\text{NNP-MM}}$ accounts for the coupling between these regions.
-The NNP potential is computed based on the atomic positions and charges within the NNP region, ensuring smooth interaction with the MM-treated environment. \cite{galvelis2023nnp}
+where $V_{\text{NNP}}$ describes the ligand's intramolecular interactions using the NNP, and $V_{\text{MM}}$ accounts for the classical MM contributions of the protein and solvent.
+The coupling term $V_{\text{NNP-MM}}$, representing the nonbonded interactions (electrostatic and van der Waals) between the ligand and its environment is computed entirely using MM.
+This mechanical embedding scheme ensures that while the ligand–protein interactions are modeled with established MM terms, the ligand’s internal strain—which plays a critical role in binding free energy predictions—is captured at a higher level of theory via the NNP.
+Although “range corrected” neural network models that incorporate short-range interactions with the MM environment have shown promise in other contexts,\cite{zeng2021development} our current implementation uses a purely mechanical embedding approach.\cite{galvelis2023nnp}

 We utilized the Alchemical Transfer Method (ATM) to perform the RBFE calculations.\cite{azimi2022relative} This methodology has been previously validated across multiple benchmarks,\cite{SabanesATM,ATMPsivant} demonstrating its reliability for accurate binding free energy predictions.
 Notably, ATM was also employed in our recent work validating its use with NNPs, specifically ANI2x.\cite{sabanes2024enhancing} In this study, we extend the previous work substantially.